jonlabelle/SublimeJsPrettier/README.md

 When the [`--ignore-path`] option is NOT specified in the `additional_cli_args` setting, the plug-in will attempt to automatically set the `--ignore-path
 <file>` option when a `.prettierignore` file exists in the same source file
-directory (first), then by checking your Sublime Text Project directory (second).
+directory (first), then by checking your Sublime Text Project's root directory (second).

 ## Issues